Heat pump water heaters in cold climates

 Cost savings are greater when replacing electric resistance or propane-fired water heaters.
 Replacing these appliances with HPWHs resulted in the most attractive paybacks and operational cost savings.
 While HPWHs may have a lower operational cost in some localities than natural gas water heaters, the savings are likely smaller than the cost difference of the appliances.

 Make sure installers and residents know how to set the controls.
 Appropriate control settings are important to optimize the performance of HPWHs.

-Don't worry about customer satisfaction.
-We couldn't detect an increase in space heating from using a heat pump water heater, and residents rarely complained about a HPWH affecting their comfort in their home.
+Customer satisfaction wasn't an issue in our study.
+Our monitored installations were all in basements of single-family homes, and we couldn't detect an increase in space heating from using a heat pump water heater.
+Residents rarely complained about the HPWH affecting their comfort in their home.
 In fact, overall, our survey respondents reported high satisfaction with the technology.